rana-desu/fds-assignments/README.md

 # dataset-analysis
+Jupyter Notebook(s) for the purpose of some of the assignments for my Data Science course.
-Python Notebook, which contains data analysis for a dataset related to road accidents, and possibly more in future.
+As of now, it contains the data analysis for a dataset regarding [road accidents](https://www.kaggle.com/datasets/xavierberge/road-accident-dataset) acquired from Kaggle.